 With a limited amount of capital, traders can control a larger trade size.
 This could lead to bigger profits and losses as they are based on the full value of the position.

 Using leverage can free up capital that can be committed to other investments.
 The ability to increase the amount available for investment is known as gearing.

 Using leveraged products to speculate on market movements enables you to benefit from markets that are falling, as well as those that are rising – this is known as going short.

 Though trading hours vary from market to market, certain markets – including key indices, forex, and cryptocurrency markets – are available to trade around the clock.

 Drawbacks of using leverage

-Though leveraged and other leveraged products provide traders with a range of benefits, it is important to consider the potential downside of using such products as well.
+Though leveraged products provide traders with a range of benefits, it is important to consider the potential downside of using such products as well.
 Here are a few key things to consider:

 Because your initial outlay is smaller than conventional trades, it is easy to forget the amount of capital you are placing at risk through.
 So, you should always consider your trades in terms of their full value and downside potential and take steps to manage your risk.

 When trading with leverage you give up the benefit of actually taking ownership of the asset.
 For instance, using leveraged products can have implications on dividend payments.
 Instead of receiving a dividend, the amount will usually be added or subtracted from your account, depending on whether your position is long or short.

 If your position moves against you, your provider may ask you to put up additional funds in order to keep your trade open.
 This is known as a margin call, and you’ll either need to add capital or exit positions to reduce your total exposure.